Certified simultaneous isotopic approximation of curves via subdivision: Background

 \section{Background}

-The Plantinga and Vegter algorithm for curve approximation is an adaptive subdivision-based algorithm based on the marching cube algorithm \cite{LC:1987}.
+The Plantinga and Vegter algorithm for curve approximation is an adaptive subdivision-based algorithm based on the marching cube algorithm \citep{LC:1987}.
 The input to the algorithm is a bivariate polynomial $f\in\ZZ[x,y]$ and an input region $R=[a,b]\times[c,d]$ in $\RR^2$ such that $a,b,c,d\in\ZZ$.
-The output is a piecewise linear approximation $\cA(f)$ which is guaranteed to be ambient isotopic to the real variety $\cV(f)$.
-The algorithm consists of three steps: \begin{inparaenum} \item the subdivision step, \item the balancing step, and \item the approximation step. \end{inparaenum}
+The output is a piecewise linear approximation $\cA(f)$, which is guaranteed to be ambient isotopic to the real variety $\cV(f)$.
+The algorithm consists of three main steps: (1) the subdivision step, (2) the balancing step, and (3) the approximation step.

 In the subdivision step, square regions are considered by the algorithm and either accepted and further processed or rejected and split into four equal-sized subboxes for further consideration.
 The acceptance and rejection is based on two predicates called $C_0$ and $C_1$.
-These predicates take, as input, a square region $B\subseteq R$ and produce \true\ or \false.
-A square is accepted when either of the predicates is \true\ and is rejected if both predicates return \false.
+These predicates take, as input, a square region $B\subseteq R$ and produce either \true\ or \false.
+A square is accepted when either of the predicates returns \true\ and is rejected when both predicates return \false.
 The predicates have the following properties: When $C_0(B)=\true$, we conclude that $\cV(f)$ does not intersect $B$.
-On the other hand, when $C_1(B)=\true$, there do not exist any pair of points $(x_1,y_1),(x_2,y_2)\in B$ such that $\nabla f(x_1,y_1)$ and $\nabla f(x_2,y_2)$ are perpendicular.
+On the other hand, when $C_1(B)=\true$, there do not exist any pair of points $((x_1,y_1),(x_2,y_2))\in B\times B$ such that $\nabla f(x_1,y_1)$ and $\nabla f(x_2,y_2)$ are perpendicular.

+The resulting subdivision consists of a union of boxes, see Figure \ref{fig:missing_intersection}, and we use the word {\em side} to denote one of the four sides of a box (as a quadrilateral) in the subdivision.
+We define an {\em edge} of the subdivision to be a side of some box that is not composed of a union of sides of smaller neighboring boxes.

 In the balancing step, additional subdivisions are performed until the side length of neighboring boxes differ in length by at most a factor of two.
-Finally, in the approximation step, for every box which satisfies $C_1(B)$ but not $C_0(B)$, $f$ is evaluated on each vertex.
+Therefore, if $B$ is a box of the final subdivision, then the edges of $B$ are either sides of $B$ or half-sides of $B$.
+The edges of $B$ are half-sides when $B$'s neighbor in that direction is smaller than $B$.
+Finally, in the approximation step $f$ is evaluated on each vertex of every box $B$ which satisfies $C_1(B)$ but not $C_0(B)$.
 For each edge in the subdivision where $f$ changes signs, the algorithm adds a vertex on this edge.
-Finally, in each box, the vertices are connected in a way so that the edges do not intersect, and, if there are four vertices on the sides of a box, the two vertices on the same side of the box are not connected.
+Finally, in each box, the vertices are connected in such a way so that the segments do not intersect, and, if there are four vertices on the sides of a box, the two vertices on the same side of the box are not connected.